North Valley Stream, New York: Elementary

-North Valley Stream is located within the boundaries of (and is thus served by) three elementary school districts: the Elmont, Valley Stream 13, and Valley Stream 30 Union Free School Districts.
+North Valley Stream is located within the boundaries of (and is thus served by) three elementary school districts: the Valley Stream 13, Elmont, and Valley Stream 30 Union Free School Districts.

 As such, children who reside within North Valley Stream and attend public elementary schools go the school in one of these three districts depending on where they reside within the hamlet.

 Secondary

-North Valley Stream is located within the boundaries of (and is thus served by) the Valley Stream Central High School District and the Sewanhaka Central High School District.
+North Valley Stream is located within the boundaries of (and is thus served by) the Valley Stream Central High School District and the Sewanhaka Central High School District, in different parts.

 As such, children who reside within North Valley Stream and attend public high schools either attend the Valley Stream CHSD's high schools or the Sewanhaka CHSD's high schools, depending on where they reside within the hamlet.

 Additionally, the Elmont UFSD feeds into the Sewanhaka CHSD, while the Valley Stream 13 UFSD and Valley Stream 30 UFSD both feed into the Valley Stream CHSD.